ergoplatform/ergodocs/docs/getting-started.md

 ### For Everyone

-If you're new to cryptocurrencies or looking to understand Ergo’s basics:
+If you're new to cryptocurrencies or looking to understand Ergo's basics:

 - **[Securing Your Investments](https://ergonaut.space/en/Guides/yield/getting-started)**: Learn how to purchase and securely store ERG.
 - **[Exploring the Ecosystem](uses/index.md)**: Discover how you can engage with various activities like NFTs, gaming, and charitable contributions.
 - **[Airdrops, Token Sales, and IDOs](airdrops.md)**: Capitalize on airdrops, token sales, and initial DEX offerings.
-- **[Gaming on Ergo](gaming.md)**: Master gaming within the Ergo ecosystem.
+- **[Gaming on Ergo](gaming-tutorial.md)**: Master gaming within the Ergo ecosystem.
 - **[Peer to Peer Trading](p2p-trading.md)**: Engage in direct trading activities with other users on the Ergo platform without the need for intermediaries, providing a decentralized and secure way to exchange assets.
 - **[Get Involved in Community Marketing](marketing.md)**: Participate in spreading the word about Ergo and engage with the community to promote the platform.

 ## Engage with the Ergo Community

-Ergo’s community is vibrant and continuously evolving.
+Ergo's community is vibrant and continuously evolving.
 Keep updated with the latest developments, participate in community discussions, and find support through forums and social platforms.